Lafarge and Standard Chartered help European shares gain

 LONDON, March 18 European shares rose on Wednesday, with Standard Chartered surging on broker upgrades and Lafarge leading the construction and materials sector higher on expectations that a merger deal with Holcim could be saved.

-Lafarge rose 5.5 percent after sources said the cement maker was seeking to save its merger with Switzerland's Holcim and the two were discussing on a new CEO for the combined group that would see Lafarge boss Bruno Lafont in a different role.
-Holcim rose 2.7 percent.
+Lafarge rose 5.7 percent after sources said the cement maker was seeking to save its merger with Switzerland's Holcim and the two were discussing on a new CEO for the combined group that would see current Lafarge boss Bruno Lafont in a different role.

 Lafont was presented as the future CEO, but the Swiss side has grown dissatisfied with his leadership and threatened to walk away if the issue is not resolved, the people said.